6 Vineyards with Lodging near Charlottesville

-The vineyard much associated with AOL founder Steve Case and his wife Jean is a leading wine producer in Virginia and has its sights set nationally.
+The vineyard, much associated with Jean Case and her AOL founder Steve Case, is a leading wine producer in Virginia and has its sights set nationally.
 Everything done here is top shelf.
 You don’t have to host a wedding to make an overnight reservation, but it helps.

 1 cottage best geared for a couple, or a couple with children. $300/night and you can arrange a continental breakfast to be delivered in the morning.

 South on 29 near Faber

 Another dramatic Virginia mountain setting, Del Fosse is roughly 30 minutes south on Hwy 29 from Charlottesville, cobbled into a wedge of the Blue Ridge.
 On the right as you enter the front gates awaits a restored clapboard farmhouse that sleeps 9.
 A little further on, you’ll find the tasting room alongside a pond.
 Above, you are surrounded by vines, and hidden nearby is a romantic log cabin perfect for a romantic getaway.
 It’s $395 with a weekend 2-night minimum.